Chronicle: The 20 Greatest Hits

 Chronicle, or fully Chronicle: The 20 Greatest Hits, is a greatest hits album by the American rock band Creedence Clearwater Revival.
 It was released in January 1976 by Fantasy Records.
-The edited version of "I Heard It Through the Grapevine" featured on the album was simultaneously released as a single (see 1976 in music).
+The edited version of "I Heard It Through the Grapevine" featured on the album was simultaneously released as a single.

 Chronicle is a singles collection with 13 A-sides and seven B-sides.
 Unlike the two previously released Creedence Gold compilations, Chronicle includes all of the group's charted hits.
 Chronicle: Volume Two was released in 1986, and features non-charting "classics" collected from the same albums as the songs on Chronicle.